 - Repeat a few times, flipping it from one side to another until pliable and ready for creaming.

-How to make vanilla blueberry muffins
+How to make Vanilla Blueberry muffins with Buttermilk

 These Vanilla Blueberry Muffins use Wyman’s frozen wild blueberries.
 They’re available at most grocery stores in the freezer section.
 Wild blueberries make a big difference in these muffins because they’re smaller which means you can distribute more blueberries throughout the batter.
 Plus wild blueberries are packed with flavor and better yet more antioxidants than regular blueberries- check out more info on wild blueberries and a Wild Blueberry Chai Smoothie recipe.